mykter/prisma-cloud-pipeline/README.md

 This:

-1. Provides clear visibility of any new untriaged findings, and optionally allows the pipeline to fail if there are any.
+1. Provides clear visibility of any new un-triaged findings, and optionally allows the pipeline to fail if there are any.

 2. Enables triage of issues to follow the usual merge/pull request approach.
 If there are any new findings or false